RUC-NLPIR/FlashRAG/README.md

 conda install -c pytorch -c nvidia faiss-gpu=1.8.0
 ```

-Note: It is not possible to install the latest version of `faiss` on certain systems.
+Note: It is impossible to install the latest version of `faiss` on certain systems.

 From the official Faiss repository ([source](https://github.com/facebookresearch/faiss/blob/main/INSTALL.md)):